Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - Controlled, Open, Free_to_Read

    * - Aggregated_Full_Content
-     - A COUNTER Host_Type for report providers that offers aggregated pre-set databases of full text and other content where content is accessed in the context of the licensed database.
+     - A COUNTER Host_Type for report providers that provide  access to databases of full text serial and/or book content (monographs, reference works, etc.), and/or content otherwise aggregated into titles, where content is accessed in the context of the licensed database.
      -

    * - Aggregated full-text database